 Head Cook: Prior kitchen experience preferred.
 Ability to lead a team, knowledge of food safety needs and speciality diets/food allergies beneficial.
 Serve with the food service team for a week or more, including weekend only shifts.
 Prepare nutritious meals for our guests, 30-130 at a time.
 Email if interested.

-The commitment to a full summer working with us will be from May 29- August 2 with a potential possibility to extend until August 9th.
+The commitment to a full summer working with us will be from June 1- August 2

 Opportunities for two - three week work agreements are available.
 Reach out to Maddie at director@lutherheights.org to discuss your specific schedule needs.